 I am personally committed to making this course as easy as possible (but no easier).
-To this end, I give many quizzes in the testing center without time limits.
 To fully teach important concepts, I give lab work, but it is not constrained by the amount of time available in class.
 I publish important assignments on my web site so you do not have to rely on note taking or memory to know what you need to do.
-I allow an unlimited number of attempts on labs that are graded by GradeBot, and make it available 24 hours a day throughout the semester.
 I believe that many cases of special needs are already accommodated by these practices.

-For in-class examinations (three midterms and one final exam) I apply a strict time limit and do not allow outside resources.
-To avoid giving an unfair advantage, I require those who need a special accommodation to establish their rights by working through the BYUH Special Needs Coordinator.
+For overall fairness I require those who need a special accommodation to establish their rights by working through the BYUH Special Needs Coordinator.